 3. Monitor your email for a Confirmation Number

 Once the payment is submitted, you will receive an email confirmation indicating that your invoice has been paid.
 It will contain a confirmation.

-TIP: You will receive a confirmation email even if your order does not process successfully.
+TIP: Bitpay will send an email notification even if your order does not process successfully.

 A variety of factors influence the speed of order processing and completion:

 - Larger Bitcoin amounts typically take longer to process

 - High volume of traffic on the Blockchain can delay order processing*

 - When delays occur like the ones above, orders can time-out or expire

 - Incorrect transaction data entry can lead to an Invalid Payment